 After the offering period has started, visit https://RateTeaching.psu.edu/.
 Your response rate will be displayed along with your course information.
 Some faculty members have found it useful to show students this page because it demonstrates that the response rate is the only thing you can see until after grades are released to students.
 You may also want to remind students that their responses are anonymous.

-To get at some of their secrets, we asked faculty with a 70% or greater response rate and at least 30 students in their classes to share advice on getting students to fill out the SRTEs.
+We asked faculty with a 70% or greater response rate to share advice about getting students to fill out the SRTEs.
 To read what they said, visit the Faculty Strategies for Encouraging Students to Complete Their SRTE page on the Schreyer Institute for Teaching Excellence's web site.

 You may also want to contact one of the Institute's instructional consultants to discuss other strategies for encouraging student feedback.